indirect/rails-footnotes/README.markdown

   Footnotes::Filter.prefix = "editor://open?file://"

   Another option is to automatically register the protocol in your browser and/or OS.
-To do this in Firefox, please read: http://kb.mozillazine.org/Register_protocol
+More information [here](http://kb.mozillazine.org/Register_protocol).

 * If you want to use your own stylesheet, you can disable the Footnotes stylesheet with: